Fly agaric Amanita muscaria

 |Best Time to See||August, September, October, November|

 Bright red with white spots, the fly agaric is the archetypal toadstool.

-Fly agaric is so called because its caps were used to attract and poison flies, often broken up into milk or sprinkled with sugar.
+Fly agaric is so called because its caps were used to attract and poison flies (it contains a mild insecticide), often broken up into milk or sprinkled with sugar.
 Do not try and eat it – it can be just as toxic to humans!